dieumynguyen/ZarrOptimalStorage/README.md

 ##### Input & Info:
 After rechunking the dataset to various chunking schemes and storing the different versions of the dataset on S3, we track how the schemes perform for common data access and analysis operations (e.g., extracting a time series at a location or extracting a map or spatial slice at a datetime).
 Performance metrics include CPU time, peak memory usage, the rechunking time, and Zarr store archive size.
 ##### Usage:
-Nagivate to directory `measure_performance/`.
+Navigate to directory `measure_performance/`.
-- To obtain archive size data, run `sbatch measure_archive_size.sh` to submit a cluster job, which runs `measure_archive_size.py`.
+- To obtain archive size data, run `sbatch measure_archive_size.sh` to submit a cluster job, which runs *measure_archive_size.py*.
-- To obtain rechunking time, run `sbatch measure_rechunking_time.sh` to submit a cluster job, which runs `measure_rechunking_time.py`.
+- To obtain rechunking time, run `sbatch measure_rechunking_time.sh` to submit a cluster job, which runs *measure_rechunking_time.py*.
-- To obtain CPU time and peak memory usage for a given data operation, modify the selected operation in the `main()` function in `measure_performance.py`.
-Then, run `sbatch measure_performance.sh` to submit a cluster job, which runs `measure_performance.py`.
+- To obtain CPU time and peak memory usage for a given data operation, modify the selected operation in the `main()` function in *measure_performance.py*.
+Then, run `sbatch measure_performance.sh` to submit a cluster job, which runs *measure_performance.py).
 ##### Output:
 Job info and progress as well as any errors are stored in the `.out` and `.err` files in the sub-directory `performance-logs-slurm/`.
 - Archive size data is saved in `data/geos-fp-global_inst/archive_sizes.csv`.